 Some of the Yoga asanas that should be followed in order to check diabetes is as follows

-is also known as Nadishudhan pranayama and it is a process of purification.
+Anuloma-Viloma is also known as Nadishudhan pranayama and it is a process of purification.
 It helps the human body to get rid off the toxins that have built up through stress and pollution.
 It also helps to control the effects of diabetes, cure cough and colds, insomnia, chronic headaches and asthma.
-Anuloma Viloma restores, equalizes and gradually balances the flow of prana
+Anuloma Viloma restores, equalizes and gradually balances the flow of prana in the body.

-is basically the exercises of vertebrae and helps in keeping them in good shape.
+Ardha matsyendrasana is basically the exercises of vertebrae and helps in keeping them in good shape.
 It also helps the liver, spleen, bladder, pancreas, intestines and other abdominal organs.
 Other than diabetes, it is beneficial in the treatment of obesity, dyspepsia and asthma.

 In terms of precautionary measures a person suffering from diabetes should try to remain mentally relaxed throughout the day.
 He or she must avoid high calorie carbohydrates or oily foods; instead they should consume protein rich diet.
 Moderate exercises and regular practice of yoga is the key to keep the blood sugar count in control.
 Frequent monitoring of blood glucose level and adjustment of the medicinal dosages should be done as per the doctor's advice as well.